 Undergraduate Programs in Legal Studies

 Students who enroll in an undergraduate program for Legal Studies will be introduced to the relationship between politics and public law by focusing on topics like how the Constitution structures the relationship between the judicial, executive, and legislative branches of the government.
-They will also be learning about the parts the Constitution and the courts in the country play at maintaining a civil society.
+They will also be learning about the parts the Constitution and the courts in the country play in maintaining a civil society.
 But at the core of their study, they will be looking at the internal workings of the legal system and engaging in theoretical reasoning of how there are political interactions between all three structures of the government.

 The prerequisites for a BA program in Legal Studies generally involve having knowledge in fields like Philosophy, Statistics, History, and Behavioral Science.
-Though prior knowledge in Philosophy is not exactly necessary in order to gain admission in the field, it is beneficial for students to know the basics of concepts like Morality, Social Justice, Limits of Knowledge, Logic, Ancient and Modern Philosophy, Political Theory, etc. The average fee for completing BA in Legal Studies is estimated to be $19,006 for out-of-state students.
+Though prior knowledge in Philosophy is not exactly necessary to gain admission in the field, it is beneficial for students to know the basics of concepts like Morality, Social Justice, Limits of Knowledge, Logic, Ancient and Modern Philosophy, Political Theory, etc. The average fee for completing BA in Legal Studies is estimated to be $19,006 for out-of-state students.